Inclusive Social Protection Systems in sub-Saharan Africa: A regional experts meeting

 Evidence shows that adequate social protection promotes inclusive growth and increases productivity and employability.
 Yet the region is characterised by low levels of social protection and contributory social security coverage.
 National spending on social protection is usually below 2% of GDP.
 In recent years, following the adoption of the African Union Social Policy Framework (2008), several African countries have implemented social protection policies and strategies.
 Many of their peers are in the process of doing the same.
 Social protection is becoming increasingly prominent in national-long-term development strategies.

-This meeting aims to gather and share best practices and evidence on how to extend social protection systems and fair employment policies, particularly in a context of high informality.
+This meeting aims to gather and share best practices and evidence on how to extend social protection systems, particularly in a context of high informality.
 The event is jointly organized by the African Union Commission (AUC), the European Union (EU) delegation to the AU, the EU-Social Protection Systems Initiative and SOCIEUX+.
 It will take place in Addis Ababa, Ethiopia.